alexandrainst/responsible-ai/README.md

 **Causal Reasoning  based fairness**

 1. Kusner, Matt J., et al. "[Counterfactual fairness](https://papers.nips.cc/paper/2017/file/a486cd07e4ac3d270571622f4f316ec5-Paper.pdf)." *Advances in neural information processing systems*.
-2017. -- Definition on counterfactatual fairness.
-The idea is that fairness is achieved if a individual will receive the same outcome both in the actual world and in the counterfactual.
+2017. - Definition of counterfactual fairness.
+The idea is that fairness is achieved if an individual will receive the same outcome both in the actual world and in the counterfactual.
+The code to the paper can be found on [github](https://github.com/fiorenza2/CFFair_Emulate).
 2. Chiappa, Silvia. "[Path-specific counterfactual fairness](https://ojs.aaai.org//index.php/AAAI/article/view/4777)." *Proceedings of the AAAI Conference on Artificial Intelligence*.
 Vol. 33.
 2019. -- Formulates a counterfactual fairness  that follows different path of sensitive attributes.
 Applicable to complex non-linear models.
 3. Garg, Sahaj, et al. "[Counterfactual fairness in text classification through robustness](https://dl.acm.org/doi/abs/10.1145/3306618.3317950?casa_token=yJx29t7-lC4AAAAA:4bs5iTr2Z4piEcHIpW5m1AANTGoajFCV1SlT83BaDbpjs5RMJ1iUxIs5_EuNIj3Bv91LwF58650ZJ7A)." *Proceedings of the 2019 AAAI/ACM Conference on AI, Ethics, and Society*.
 2019.  -- Counterfactual method to look at text classification e.g. for finding toxic comments where the aim is that the reference to the sensitive attribution should not affect the classification.